danielctull/DCTAuth/Readme.markdown

     	return [DCTAuth handleURL:URL];
     }

 For an extension, you must provide a web view to perform authorization.
+You can also use a web view inside your app to have a more contained feeling to authorization.
 The following shows how to setup the `URLOpener` and use the `UIWebView` delegate method to allow DCTAuth to handle the URLs.

     - (void)setupWebView {
         UIWebView *webView = self.webView;